marcominerva/ChatGptNet/README.md

 **Usage**

-ChatGptNet can be used in any .NET application built with .NET 6.0 and later.
+The library can be used in any .NET application built with .NET 6.0 and later.
 For example, we can create a Minimal API in this way:

     app.MapPost("/api/ask", async (Request request, IChatGptClient chatGptClient) => {